Night Trap: Reception

 Ports of Night Trap to other platforms received more harsh reviews; critics said the game did not age well.
 Staff at GamePro said it was "innovative at one time, but Trap's graphics and sounds now play like standard stuff."
 Reviewers at GameFan blamed the game's extensive publicity for making it seem better than it truly was, saying "it's a so-so game that got a lot more attention than it deserved."
 Critics overwhelmingly found the game to be boring and dull.
 Next Generation called it "one of the most crashing bores ever released...this is a nongame."
 Critics agreed that the 3DO and 32X provided a larger color palette and higher-quality video than the Sega CD original.
 Night Trap was a commercial success, with sales totaling 400,000 copies by 1998.
+By 1994, 100,000 copies had been sold in the United States alone.

 In retrospect, Night Trap is viewed negatively and is mostly remembered for the controversy it stirred.
 It was ranked the 12th worst video game of all-time by Electronic Gaming Monthly editor Seanbaby in 2001.
 He and other game journalists also featured the game in a 2007 episode of Broken Pixels, a comedy web series that covers bad and obscure games.
 Yahoo!
 Games listed it among the most controversial games of all-time in 2007, saying: "If it weren't for controversy...this throwaway Sega CD game would have drifted into obscurity as merely another failed attempt at marrying gameplay with live-action video."
 Game Informer listed the game among the worst horror games of all time in 2008.
 It was ranked number 59 on GamesRadar's 100 worst games of all time in 2014, in which they believed it was "less of a game and more a test of patience".
 In 1996, Computer Gaming World listed Night Trap at number six of 50 worst games of all time, saying that it was "the ultimate experience of FMV gone bad".
+After Night Trap's release, Rob Fulop went on to form PF.Magic, which later created the Petz virtual pet simulation series, partly inspired by the negativity surrounding Night Trap.